openvinotoolkit/openvino_contrib/modules/arm_plugin/docs/arm_opset.md

 * `'Less'` doesn't support `broadcast` for inputs.
 * `'LessEqual'` doesn't support `broadcast` for inputs.
 * `'LRN'` layer is supported `axes = {1}` or `axes = {2, 3}` only.
+* `'MaxPool-1'` layer is supported via arm_compute library for 4D input tensor and via reference implementation for another cases.
 * `'Mod'` layer is supported for FP32 only.
 * `'MVN'` layer is supported via arm_compute library for 2D inputs and `false` value of `'normalize_variance'` and `false` value of `'across_channels'`, for another cases layer is implemented via `ngraph::reference`.
 * `'Normalize'` layer is supported via arm_compute library with `MAX` value of `'eps_mode'` and `axes = {2 | 3}`, and for `ADD` value of `'eps_mode'` layer uses `'DecomposeNormalizeL2Add'`, for another cases layer is implemented via `ngraph::reference`.